 Back when Alaska was a dinosaur superhighway, when hadrosaurs and therizinosaurs were wandering through a Seattle-like climate, Denali was deep in the womb of the Earth, a granitic pluton unfamiliar with the light of day.
 Born of two faults, she grew up during warm summers and wet winters, raised in a world full of sequoia and palm-like trees.
 Way back then, global temperatures were upwards of 20 degrees Fahrenheit warmer.
 Greenland was Florida; South America and Africa were nearly conjoined twins; California — and its sequoias and palms — didn’t yet exist.

 It took her only 60,000,000 years to become the northern grand dame she is today.
 She is still youthful.
 Still growing.
-Young enough that she might see the world she was born into again, this time ushered in by men.
+Young enough that she might see the world she was born into again, this time ushered in by humans.

 Neither Denali nor Alaska are my home.
 Madison, Wisconsin is.
 And when I explore there, I usually imagine myself in the Wisconsin that was: tens of thousands of years ago, when much of the state was buried under 10,000 feet of ice.
 I can trace the handiwork of these massive glaciers just about anywhere, from the drumlin underneath the University of Wisconsin-Madison’s Bascom Hall, to the rollercoaster ridges of the Kettle Moraine.
 Wisconsin as I know it is a grand origin story, but it can feel like a hard-to-decipher ledger, a beauty that’s both frustrating and rewarding in its unassuming mystery.